Read the full story of Ishmael here (Genesis 16, 21) and listen to what God is teaching you today.

-God heard your misery
+God has heard your misery.

 But God included a promise and blessing for Hagar as well.
 This is God's nature.
 He wants to bless!
 He told Hagar that she would have a son, and his name shall be Ishmael.
 This was the first time God personally named a person before he was born.
-The name testified God's relationship with His people: God hears your misery.
+The name testified God's relationship with His people: God hears our misery.

 Hagar returned home.
 Yet the family problems got worse especially after Sarah gave birth to Isaac.
 Now Hagar and Ishmael were told to leave the household.
 How can God allow this to happen?